plamenamihaylova/population-statistics/README.md

 ---

 #### Frontend

-Navigate to backend directory and run:\
+Navigate to frontend directory and run:\
 `npm install` \
 if angular CLI is present on the machine:
 `ng serve` or `ng serve -o`\
-otherwise:
+otherwise run:
-`npm run start`
+`npm run start`\
 This command will start the frontend application on http://localhost:4200.

 Supported routes:
 - `/` \
 displays a table with all the cities that are currently available in the backend's database, \
 the cities with population over a million will be highlighted

----

 #### ❗The UI will not display any data unless the backend is also running.